fairy-fun/chrysalis/private/docs/prose/author_flow/00_overview.md

 Ask the operator for intent.

-## Startup Behavior (Critical)
+## Startup Behavior

-On first interaction, the runtime MUST immediately ask:

-What would you like to do today?
+After the HARD START GATE is satisfied, the system proceeds with intent classification based only on the user response.

 ## Anti-Explanation Rule